 Executive Summary

 Beginner and small-business users churned early due to confusion, weak workflow guidance, and trust-breaking moments before they reached meaningful value.
-I synthesized 110+ onboarding calls across a four-month period and triangulated those findings with churn patterns, VOC themes, support tickets, lifecycle flows, and related customer interviews.
+This case study is grounded in interviews with early paid users (first 90 days) and supported by signals from churn patterns, VOC themes, support tickets, and lifecycle flows.

-This work gave the Retention and VOC teams a shared first-90-day view of friction and a prioritization lens to focus on activation, trust, and product clarity rather than non-attendance.
-Business signals supporting prioritization included ~500 CS hours per quarter spent on repeat onboarding support and ~$50K in estimated quarterly support labor tied to preventable onboarding friction.This work provided the Retention and VOC teams with a shared first-90-day view of friction and a prioritization lens focused on activation, trust, and product clarity rather than on non-attendance.
+This work gave the Retention and VOC teams a shared first-90-day view of friction and a prioritization lens focused on activation, trust, and product clarity rather than onboarding attendance.
+Business signals supporting prioritization included ~500 CS hours per quarter spent on repeat onboarding support and ~$50K in estimated quarterly support labor tied to preventable onboarding friction.

 TL;DR